zanedr/front-end-submissions-public/1610/mod-4/jet-fuel/eric-steph.md

 * **15 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.

+Really liked how you used Folder and Url prototypes to handle click events.
+Some of your event handler functions are pretty long and could have been broken into even smaller functions.
+I would have pulled out the convertTimestamps function into a helper file and imported it into server.js.
+I also would have liked to seen more consistency between ES6 and ES5 (you mixed () => {} with function() {}).

 ### Workflow

 * **20 points** - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.